syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 ## HTML to Single PDF page

-By using this option, we can render the whole HTML content into a single PDF page.
+By using this option, it is possible to render the whole HTML content into a single PDF page.
 The PDF page size is limited to 14400 points.
 There are two options to enable this feature, by default this feature is disable.

 	1. FitWidth
 	2. FitHeight